Updated on: 11/15/2019

 According to the report, teens who were distracted by a cell phone took their eyes off the roadway for an average of 4.1 seconds out of the final 6 seconds before a crash occurred.
 For perspective, that’s nearly enough time to travel the length of a 100-yard football field at 55 mph.

-The National Highway Traffic Safety Administration (NHTSA) says AAA’s data conflicts with the results of its most recent study, which estimated distracted driving to be a factor in just 14 percent of all crashes involving a teen driver.
+The National Highway Traffic Safety Administration (NHTSA) says AAA’s data conflicts with the results of its most recent study, which estimated distracted driving to be a factor in just 14 percent of all collisions involving a teen driver.
 The federal agency responded publicly to AAA’s findings, saying it is “looking at the [AAA] report.”

 Collision data shows that teen drivers have the highest crash rate out of any group in the United States, and common sense along with anecdotal evidence suggest they are also among the highest likelihood of being distracted behind the wheel.